ros2/ros2_documentation/source/Installation/Dashing/OSX-Development-Setup.rst

 Adlink OpenSplice
 ^^^^^^^^^^^^^^^^^

-ROS 2 Crystal Clemmys supports OpenSplice 6.9.
+ROS 2 Dashing Diademata supports OpenSplice 6.9.
-ROS 2 Bouncy Bolson supports OpenSplice 6.7.

 To install OpenSplice, download the latest supported release from https://github.com/ADLINK-IST/opensplice/releases and unpack it.